Stage IV Pressure Ulcer

 An educational program should emphasize the need for accurate, consistent, and uniform assessment, and documentation of the extent of tissue damage.
 The clinical practice guidelines on the treatment of pressure ulcers suggest a comprehensive educational program.
 Information in a educational program on the treatment of pressure ulcers should include (a) etiology and pathology, (b) risk factors, (c) uniform terminology for stages of tissue damage based on specific classifications, (d) principles of wound healing, (e) principles of nutritional support, (f) individualized programs of skin care, (g) principles of cleansing and infection control, (h) principles of postoperative care, including positioning and support surfaces, (I) principles of prevention to reduce recurrence, (j) product selection, (k) effects of the physical and mechanical environment on the pressure ulcer, (l) strategies for management, and (m) mechanisms for accurate documentation and monitoring of pertinent data, including treatment interventions and healing progress (Bergstrom et al., 1994).

 Terimakasih anda telah membaca artikel tentang Scin Care -Stage IV Pressure Ulcer.
-Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link https://makeayoutubevideos.blogspot.com/2015/09/scin-care-stage-iv-pressure-ulcer.html.
+Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link http://makeayoutubevideos.blogspot.com/2015/09/scin-care-stage-iv-pressure-ulcer.html.
 Terimakasih atas perhatiannya.